danielfm/django-flash/doc/source/usage.rst

 Accessing flash-scoped objects from view templates
 ``````````````````````````````````````````````````

-We already know how to access the flash scope from a views.
-But what about
+We already know how to access the *flash* from a views.
+But what about the view
-the view templates?
+templates?

-Well, it's just as easy:
+It's just as easy:

 .. code-block:: html+django